simantverma/bagisto-docs/api_customer.md

 ![bagisto_cust_forgot](assets/images/Bagisto_Api/bagisto_cust_forgot.jpg){:class="screenshot-dimension center"}

-- In case you provide an invalid or unregistered email address , then no email will be send to provided email address and response will be like:
+- In case if you have provided an invalid or unregistered email address , then no email will be send to provided email address and response will be like:

 ##### Response: